fornyx/OpenStack-Havana-Install-Guide/OpenStack-Havana-Install-Guide.rst

   7. Cinder
   8. Horizon
   9. Your first VM
+  10. Adding a Compute Node
-  10. Licensing
+  11. Licensing
-  11. Contacts
+  12. Contacts
-  12. Acknowledgement
+  13. Acknowledgement
-  13. Credits
+  14. Credits
-  14. To do
+  15. To do

 0. What is it?
 ==============